 - Crispy bacon and sharp cheddar add savory depth and satisfying texture contrast to the sweet peas

-Don't skip the chilling time — an hour in the fridge lets everything meld together and the peas soak up that dressing beautifully.
-And here's a pro tip: hold back a little extra dressing to stir in right before serving, because the salad drinks it up as it sits.
+One thing I learned after making this probably thirty times — don't skip the chilling.
+An hour in the fridge lets everything meld together and the peas soak up that dressing beautifully.
+Also, hold back a couple spoonfuls of extra dressing to stir in right before serving.
+The salad drinks it up as it sits, and that last-minute addition brings it right back to life.

 How It Comes Together